 - Facilitate collaborations with other IUSSP scientific panels, the wider IUSSP membership and other scientific disciplines/associations.

-The Panel's activities are accessible on the Project Website.
+The current Panel's activities are posted on the Project Website.

 Activities below were formally carried out under the auspices of the IUSSP Scientific Panel on Population Perspectives and Demographic Methods to Strengthen Civil Registration and Vital Statistics Systems (2019-2022)

 7 July 2022

 Watch IPC2021 session on Emerging Ethics and Human Rights Issues in the Digitization of Population Register Systems